 Towards the end of 1986, with a view to consolidating their presence in North America, the Teksid Aluminum Foundry was established as part of the company’s internationalization strategy.

-Currently, Teksid has seven production plants worldwide: four in Europe, one in South America, one in Central America, and one in China, as well as a representation company in North America.
+Currently, Teksid has six production plants worldwide: four in Europe, one in South America, one in Central America, and one in China, as well as a representation company in North America.